Top 15 Suburbs to live in St. Louis for 2023

 5. Ladue: Old Money Mansions

-The neighborhoods are lined with sprawling stately homes, and the residents have been sitting on their fortunes for generations.
+Some of Ladue’s residents have been sitting on their fortunes for generations.
 Living in Ladue is like stepping back in time to a more refined era, where the only thing thicker than the wallets is the history.

 Ladue’s neighborhoods have grand estates and historic manors nestled among acres of well-manicured grounds.
+Ladue is one of the wealthiest suburbs of St. Louis, and it shows.

 There are private drives and gated subdivisions that provide an air of exclusivity, while the friendly neighbors keep things from feeling too stuffy.